zuplo/docs/docs/articles/local-development-preview.md

 ## Limitations

-The following features are not supported when running your Zuplo Gateway
+The following features are not currently supported when running your Zuplo Gateway locally:
-locally:

 - Analytics
 - API Keys
 - Developer Portal
-- Log Streaming
 - Rate Limiting
+- Tunnels

 ## Environment variables